MISP/misp-stix/documentation/misp_galaxies_to_stix20.md

         "GalaxyCluster": [
             {
                 "uuid": "bba595da-b73a-4354-aa6c-224d4de7cb4e",
+                "type": "mitre-tool",
                 "value": "cmd - S0106",
-                "description": "cmd is the Windows command-line interpreter that can be used to interact with systems and execute other processes and utilities."
+                "description": "cmd is the Windows command-line interpreter that can be used to interact with systems and execute other processes and utilities.", "meta": {
+                    "synonyms": [
+                        "cmd.exe"
+                    ]
+                }
             }
         ]
     }